Jaen883/WoW-Easy-Actions/README.md

 # WoW-Easy-Actions
-WoW Easy Actions

-Addon Name is a World of Warcraft addon that provides convenient buttons for frequently used chat commands.
+Addon WoW-Easy-Actions is a World of Warcraft addon that provides convenient buttons for frequently used chat commands.

 ## Features